 But, as Incoming nicely demonstrated, spiffy visuals are nothing in the service of tedious gameplay.
 Rage hopes to counter that this time with what Kingdom calls an equal emphasis on strategy and action.
 “It’s really up to the player on how to play the game,” he says, “Whether they want to play a more strategic version or just simply grab a tank and starting mowing everything down.”
 There are, therefore, two basic gameplay screens, the first of which is the command screen aboard the Antaeus.
 Players select among the 14 or 15 different vehicles, outfit it from a choice of 8 different weapons, slap on some armor, and then choose a soul-catcher chip.
 From there, gamers can set waypoints or choose targets to attack on the map and then sit back and watch the action unfold in little pop-up windows.

-Of course, playing an action game from the tactical screen is like preferring soft porn on Showtime to the real thing.
-Gamers will want to get out there and put their hands on things and get a little dirty.
+Of course, playing an action game from the tactical screen is like preferring soft on Showtime to the real thing.
+Gamers will want to get out there and put their hands on things to things of Clash Royale cheats caliber for unlimited gems.
 The setup is cemented to a keyboard/mouse layout, and players will not be able to remap the keys.
 “We want the gamer to be able to hop smoothly from helicopter to tank to hovercraft without having to worry about key changes,” says Kingdom.
 The camera is also fixed in place, with no way for the player to adjust the angle or level of zoom, although the camera will have a slightly different placement for each vehicle.